treibholz/Guanaco/README.md

 A simple XMPP bot for [Ollama](https://github.com/jmorganca/ollama).

 Disclaimer: This is not craftmanship, but tinkering for fun.
-Documentation might be wrong, out-of-date and incomplete.
+Documentation might be wrong, out-of-date, incomplete and maybe even insulting.
 RTFS if in doubt.

 ## Requirements